 - Imagine you saw four prisoners beating fifth in the corridor.
 What action would you take?

-Always remember to show good level of confidence and clear determination to not only guard, but also to help the sentenced to return back to life.
+Always remember to show some confidence, and clear determination to not only guard, but also to help the sentenced to return back to normal life.